 What’s the catch?

 There is always a catch, and in this case, there is actually a number of them.
-To run true dual ISP multihoming and BGP as a corporate you would need your own Provider Independent (PI) IP address space and you would need to apply for a unique BGP Autonomous System Number (ASN).
+To run true dual ISP multihoming and BGP as a corporate, you would need your own Provider Independent (PI) IP address space, and you would need to apply for a unique BGP Autonomous System Number (ASN).
 The AS Number is used to identify your site as a valid Internet location in the eyes of BGP.
 While applying for an ASN is not an onerous undertaking, it does place some significant responsibility squarely with you instead of the ISP.
 Deploying BGP effectively brings your organization one step closer to the Internet by making you responsible for advertising your own public IP address spaces and, thus, your routes.
-It also means that any operational mistakes you make will ripple through the entire Internet in spectacular fashion.
+It also means that any operational mistakes you make will spectacularly ripple through the entire Internet.

 Address space considerations

 Most large organizations that operate true multihoming already have their own Provider Independent address space.
 This is an address space that they requested directly from the local Internet registrar themselves some time ago before IP version 4 (IPv4) addresses started running out.
 Today it is virtually impossible to be allocated a PI address space from the IPv4 pool.
-It is possible to run a multihomed scenario by using ISP provided IP address spaces, but the network configurations become considerably more complex and at some point start defeating the end goal of increasing resilience.
-In the real world, increased complexity seldom equates to improved resilience.
+It is possible to run a multihomed scenario by using ISP provided IP address spaces.
+Still, the network configurations become considerably more complex and start defeating the end goal of increasing resilience.
+In the real world, increased complexity seldom equates to improved stability.